A – Z Glossary of moving home terms

 HIP – Abbreviation for Home Information Pack, see below.
 No longer required.

-HomeBuyers Report - The HomeBuyer Report is appropriate for conventional properties built within the last 150 years, and which are in reasonable condition.
+HomeBuyer Report - The HomeBuyer Report is appropriate for modern properties that are conventionally built, and older properties in reasonable condition.
 On 1st April 2010, it replaced by the Homebuyer Survey and Valuation.
 The report details important problems that could make a difference to the value of the property and gives an opinion on its valuation.
 It is worth remembering that if you employ the surveyor directly, you will own the details of the survey and you can negotiate accordingly.

 Home Condition Report – type of survey no longer promoted by the Government for Home Information Packs.
 A HCR tells you about the construction and condition of the home on the date it was inspected and whether more enquiries or investigations are needed.
 Only available from qualified Home Inspectors.